Learn More

 Opening a Bank Account Overseas

 Once you relocate to Dubai from the UK, you’ll need a local or international bank account to manage your finances more effectively.
-While holding your funds in the UK is a viable option, utilising an overseas account provides greater control over your savings while living abroad.
+While holding your funds in the UK is a viable option, utilising an overseas account makes it easier to manage your money while living abroad.

 A local bank account offers advantages such as tax-free banking and multi-currency withdrawals.
 Although some UAE banks allow you to open an account as a non-resident, most require you to obtain UAE residency before granting access to banking services.